hakanisaksson/gitkey/README.md

 gitkey
 ======

-CGI script for uploading ssh-keys to a git server.
+Perl CGI script for uploading ssh-keys to a git server, with gettext localization.